 Individuals who may be victims, complainants, witnesses to a crime, or otherwise become aware of a crime, are strongly encouraged to timely report the incident to University Police.
-Victims or witnesses can report crimes of sexual violence, as well as other forms of sexual misconduct on a voluntary, confidential basis pursuant to ADM 03-300 using the online reporting form, OIED Report It located at www.utrgv.edu/equity.
+Victims or witnesses can report crimes of sexual violence, as well as other forms of sexual misconduct on a voluntary, confidential basis pursuant to ADM 03-300 using the online reporting form, OTIXEO Report It located at www.utrgv.edu/otixeo

-UTRGV Responsible Employees have a duty to report incidents of and information reasonably believed to be Sexual Misconduct as defined within ADM 03-300 to the Office of Institutional Equity & Diversity.
+UTRGV Responsible Employees have a duty to report incidents of and information reasonably believed to be Sexual Misconduct as defined within ADM 03-300 to the Office of Title IX & Equal Opportunity.
 All employees at UTRGV are Responsible Employees except those individuals specifically identified as Confidential Employees (such as individuals with the Office of Advocacy & Violence Prevention and any employee with confidentiality privileges as specified within ADM03-300.
 Responsible Employees include all administrators, faculty, staff, police officers, resident life directors and advisors, and graduate teaching assistants.
-Responsible Employees must report all known information concerning the incident of sexual misconduct to the Office of Institutional Equity & Diversity and must include whether a Complainant has expressed a desire for confidentiality when reporting the incident.
+Responsible Employees must report all known information concerning the incident of sexual misconduct to the Office of Title IX & Equal Opportunity and must include whether a Complainant has expressed a desire for confidentiality when reporting the incident.